-Move the shift lever with a firm, quick motion, to FORWARD or REVERSE gear.
+Move the shift lever with a firm, guick motion, to FORWARD or REVERSE gear.

-1. Shift lever 002415M
+Shift lever

-Do not operate the outboard in REVERSE with the tilt/run lever in TILT.
+Do operate the outboard in not REVERSE with the tilt/run lever in TILT.
 The outboard may tilt out of the water, resulting in loss of control.